tyShinkle/tyShinkle/README.md

 - 👋 Hi, I’m @tyShinkle
 - 👀 I’m interested in generative design.
 - 🌱 I’m currently learning webGL.
-- 💞️ I’m looking to collaborate on front end!
+- 💞️ I’m looking to collaborate on anything, willing to learn!
 - 📫 How to reach me tyshinkle@gmail.com

 <!---